open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 responsibility of the Integrator.
 As a consequence, the cost and complexity of changing dimensions affect only the collection pass.
-As a secondary benefit, this ensures a relatively simple code path for entering metric updates into the Differentiator.
+As a secondary benefit, this ensures a relatively simple code path for entering metric updates into the Accumulator.

 #### Alternatives considered

 There is an alternative to maintaining aggregators for active metric instruments for each complete, distinct LabelSet.
-Instead of aggregating by each distinct LabelSet in the Differentiator and changing dimensionality in the Integrator, the Differentiator could change dimensionality "up front".
-In this alternative, the Differentiator would apply a change of dimension to LabelSets on the instrumentation code path as opposed to the collection code path.
+Instead of aggregating by each distinct LabelSet in the Accumulator and changing dimensionality in the Integrator, the Accumulator could change dimensionality "up front".
+In this alternative, the Accumulator would apply a change of dimension to LabelSets on the instrumentation code path as opposed to the collection code path.

 This alternative was not selected because it puts a relatively